Luis Muñoz Marín: Governor

 Muñoz Marín officially took office on January 2, 1949.
 He held the post of Governor for sixteen years, being re-elected again in 1952, 1956 and 1960.
 In 1957, Muñoz Marín was awarded an honorary Doctor of Laws degree (LL.D.) from Bates College.

 Having made progress on illiteracy and other social problems, the party began debating how to establish an autonomous government.
 Muñoz Marín and his officials agreed to adopt a "Free Associated State" structure, which had been proposed by Barceló decades before.
 In Spanish the proposal's name remained unchanged, but in English, it was commonly referred to as a "Commonwealth", to avoid confusion with full statehood.
 The main goal of the proposal was to provide more autonomy to the island, including executive functions similar to those in states, and to pass a constitution.

 During his terms as governor, a Constitutional Convention of Puerto Rico, was called.
 Muñoz Marín participated in that and the drafting of the Constitution of Puerto Rico.
 It was passed by 82% of the people of Puerto Rico, and approved by the United States Congress in 1952.
 Supporters of independence left the PPD and founded the Puerto Rican Independence Party soon after.

 The Nationalist Party of Puerto Rico, led by Albizu Campos, also supported full independence and had abandoned the electoral process after low support.
 On October 30, 1950, a group of Puerto Rican nationalists attacked the governor's mansion and attempted to assassinate Muñoz Marín, by firing shots into his office.
-Cowering under his desk, Muñoz Marín "narrowly escaped death".
-They attacked La Fortaleza, as part of widespread armed revolts that day, which included the Jayuya and the Utuado Uprisings.
 Muñoz Marín mobilized the Puerto Rican National Guard under the command of Puerto Rico Adjutant General Luis R. Esteves and sent them to confront the Nationalists in various towns, besides San Juan, such as Jayuya and Utuado.
 He ordered the police to arrest many of the Nationalists, including Albizu Campos.
 Subsequently, the Muñoz Marín administration used law 53, known as Ley de Mordaza (lit. "the gag law") to arrest thousands of Puerto Ricans without due process, including pro-independence supporters who were not involved in the uprisings.